lasreverrepo/contracts/README.md

 ### Adding attributes
 You just need to call _addAttribute_ method on space contract.
-You need to define 3 params:
+You need to define 3 parameters:
 1. **Id**, which will be using for getting json file with attribute definition
 2. **Burn Amount in wei**, how much of coin will be burned during transactions.
 Note that this value is provided in ETH.
 So it depends on the price how much tokens will be burned.
 3. **Supply**, how much attributes can be minted.
 Provide **0** for unlimited

+Space will appear in dapp shortly.
+If not please contact with us by email reveral@lasrever.io